learnbyexample/cli-computing/cli_computing.md

 todos/wow.txt
 ```

-You can use `-regex` and `-iregex` (case-insensitive) to match filenames based on regular expressions.
-In this case, the pattern will match the entire path, so use of `/` is possible without needing to use special options.
+You can use the `-regex` and `-iregex` (case-insensitive) options to match filenames based on regular expressions.
+In this case, the pattern will match the entire path, so `/` can be used without requiring special options.
 The default regexp flavor is `emacs` which you can change by using the `-regextype` option.

 ```bash
 # filename containing only uppercase alphabets and file extension is '.txt'